-1. Background
+1 Background

-- 1.1 The Treasury and Resources Department manages the investments of over 250 States' "other" Funds.
-These can be split into 4 main categories
+- 1.1 The States Treasury and Exchequer (formerly the Treasury and Resources Department) manages the investments of over 250 States "other" Funds.
+These can be split into four main categories:-

 - Trust and Bequest Funds;

-- Confiscation Funds;
+- Confiscation Funds:

-- Special Funds; and
+- · Special Funds; and

-- the Jersey Post Office Pension Fund.
+- Jersey Post Office Pension Fund.

-- 1.2 Trust and Special Funds have been dealt with in the above Appendices.
+- 1.2 Trust and Bequest Funds and Special Funds have been dealt with in the above appendices.

-2. Confiscation Funds' Investment Strategy
+Confiscation Funds' Investment Strategy